bahrus/pdpu/README.md

 "m" is an optional attribute that indicates the maximum number of matching elements that are expected to be found.
 If not specified, all the downstream siblings are checked, which can be wasteful.

-on specifies an event to listen for.
+"on" specifies the name of the event to listen for.

-The most interesting attribute is the to attribute.
+The most interesting attribute is the "to" attribute.
 The stuff that comes before the opening brace is the css selector, similar to css selectors in a css file.
 Only the way that selector is used is as a test on each of the next siblings after the p-d element.
 The code uses the "matches" method to test each element for a match.

 The stuff inside the braces is a name value pair:  To the left of the colon is the name of the property that should be set on matching elements.
 To the right is a JavaScript path / expression for where to get the value used for setting.
 Only very simple "a.b.c" type expressions are allowed.
 No ! or other JavaScript expressions is currently supported.